Who We Are

 The Story of Nassau Bay Baptist Church

 Nassau Bay Baptist Church was founded on faith.
 It all started with a vision.
 In 1962 slightly more than two dozen people had a vision for a Baptist church in the then sparsely populated Clear Lake area.
 Meeting in December in several homes, the vision grew rapidly.
 In fact, at just the second Sunday service, Rev. Al Novak, a retired Navy Chaplain and local pastor, along with his wife Ann, became the first members of the local congregation.
 He fulfilled the dream of Floyd King, the meeting organizer and next to join, who announced "God sent you here."
 Novak soon became the part-time mission pastor.
 The only property the church owned was a pulpit, which was dutifully carried from home to home for each service.
-Charter members June Vernon and Ruby Wright are still active members of NBBC.
+Charter member Ruby Wright is still an active member of NBBC.

 New Worship Center Memorial and Honors ProgramA new program is being offered to all members to honor past or present members and friends of NBBC.
 This Memorial and/or Honors Program will be in the form of a beautiful 5 x 8 metal plaque which will include the name of the donor and that of the one being remembered and/or honored.
 It will be prominently and permanently displayed in an attractive location in or near new Worship Center.
 Suggested donation for each plaque is $500 and it is an excellent opportunity to recognize loved ones and friends while at the same time helping to complete funding for the new building.
 Because of your outstanding suppport, almost two thirds of the needed funds have already been raised through donations and pledges.